LukasWoodtli/WebPage/content/git_detached_head.md

 Title: Git: Commit a older version to HEAD
 Date: 2015-11-18
 Modified: 2015-11-18
-Category: Version Control
+Category: Programming
-Tags: Git
+Tags: Git, Version Control

 If a `HEAD` has to be reset to a older version this is a possible workflow.